 Click or tap the Level A/Level B input field to set the level A/level B with the pop-up numeric keypad.
-You can also use the corresponding multipurpose knob to adjust level A/level B or use the trigger level knob to adjust level A. When Linkage is ticked, the upper limit and lower limit values change at the same time.
+You can also use the trigger level knob or use the corresponding multipurpose knob to adjust level A/level B. When Linkage is ticked, the upper limit and lower limit values change at the same time.
 The difference between upper and lower limit remains unchanged.
-For details, refer to Trigger Level.
+For details, refer to descriptions in Trigger Level.
 The current trigger level is displayed in the trigger information label at the top of the screen.